dloperab/blog/_posts/2020-06-16-weekly-mendations-028.md

 Hi!

-Next, the second delivery of the *weekly-mendations* of the week, this time about the past Microsoft Build 2020:
+Next, the delivery of the *weekly-mendations* of the week, this time about the past Microsoft Build 2020:

 ## MS Build 2020 Highlights